 Actual and target value comparison is difficult to observe since actual value data is spread across multiple disparate systems such as ERP (Enterprise Resource Planning), CRM (Customer Relationship Management), FMI (Financial Management Information), and HRM (Human Resource Management).

-One of the most important challenges in executing a proper contract management solution is a lack of visibility and insight into obligation performance.
-When there is a difference in the actual & target value data, such negligence can lead to substantial risks for businesses.
+One of the most crucial challenges in executing a proper contract management solution is a lack of visibility and insight into obligation performance.
+When there is a difference in the actual & target value data, such negligence can lead to substantial business risks.

-Along with that lack of cross-function visibility also hampers inter-departmental performance.
-Non-compliance to obligations hurt revenue, increase the risk of penalties and litigations including reputational damage, financial loss, and soured partner relationships.
+Along with that a lack of cross-function visibility also hampers inter-departmental performance.
+Non-compliance to obligations hurts revenue and increases the risk of penalties and litigations including, reputational damage, financial loss, and soured partner relationships.

 How does poor management of obligations impact Organizations?

-Effective contract obligation management and appropriate governance tools provide greater visibility and control over the contract process by not only providing a more logical environment to manage contract documents, performance, and milestone data but also an environment where contract obligations can be easily tracked and adhered to.
-Some of the benefits from Obligationflow which helps to improve compliance to contracts are:
+Effective contract obligation management and appropriate governance tools provide greater visibility and control over the contract process by providing a more logical environment.
+It helps manage contract documents, performance, milestone data, and an environment where contract obligations can be easily tracked and adhered to.

-- Greater visibility into contract processes significantly reduces the risk and exposure that complex agreements typically introduce.
+- Greater visibility into contract processes - helping significantly reduce the risk and exposure that comes with complex agreements.

 - Improve relationships with service providers

-- Ensures that the vendors comply with contract terms & conditions
+- Ensure that the vendors comply with contract terms & conditions

-- Improves contract structuring for sustained cost reduction
+- Improve contract structuring for sustained cost reduction

-Furthermore, contract obligation management isn’t something that you do once, and then rest easy.
+Furthermore, contract obligation management isn’t something that you do once..
 It needs to be performed on an ongoing basis, throughout the lifecycle of every contract.
 There is, however, a more efficient way to handle this.
-To manage such a staggering number of contractual obligations, one needs an automated system that can offer configurable alerts, reminders, and act as a secure repository of all contracts and supporting documents with user-defined access.
+To manage such a staggering number of contractual obligations, one needs an automated system that can offer configurable alerts and reminders and act as a secure repository of all contracts and supporting documents with user-defined access.